 PDT for Imagery Intelligence

-Pliable Display Technology is an emerging technology driving changes in the way both image and geospatial analysts interact with their data.
-PDT can result in significant efficiency and accuracy gains when integrated within imagery and data intensive applications such as an Electronic Light Table (ELT) environment.
+New visualization technologies are driving changes in the way both Image and Geospatial Analysts interact with their data.
+Pliable Display Technology is one such emerging technology that has recently caught the attention of the National Geospatial-Intelligence Agency (NGA).
+PDT can result in significant efficiency and accuracy gains when integrated within an Electronic Light Table (ELT) environment.
 There are a number of imagery-based intelligence activities where PDT is directly applicable:

 PDT and Change Detection Change Detection

-Chain multiple PDT lenses together to compare side-by-side time-lapsed imagery and track changes while still maintaining complete situational awareness.
+Chain multiple PDT lenses together to track changes over time, while still maintaining complete situational awareness.
 The PDT lens has its own unique in-place user interface that makes it precisely controllable by the analyst.
+PDT's unique folding capabilities bring localized regions of interest being compared over multiple image sets next to each other for side-by-side comparison.

 PDT and vector collection Ground Control Point Inspection